 Williamstown Elementary School

-This month-long residency program integrates world music instruction into STEM (science, technology, engineering and mathematics) education.
+This residency program integrates world music instruction into STEM (science, technology, engineering and mathematics) education.
 Drumming creates a direct connection between math concepts and rhythm.
 As they clap, tap, stomp and drum, each child literally feels the concepts of math.
 Rhythms begin simply and grow more complex, demonstrating a connection to numbers and fractions.
 The program helps youth with memory, understanding, and ability to apply math concepts in the real world through problem solving.

 The 2016-17 In-School Programs have received generous funding from: